neoclide/coc.nvim/issue.md

 ─── src/language-client/textSynchronization.ts:362-363 ───
-[bug · medium] Disposing these emitters without re-initializing them breaks client restarts.
+✅ resolved — both emitters re-created on dispose like the base feature (regression test added) [bug · medium] Disposing these emitters without re-initializing them breaks client restarts.
 Built-in features are created once in the constructor and reused across restarts (cleanUp(ShutdownMode.Restart) disposes them, then the same instances are re-used).
 The base